vpon-sdk/vpon-sdk.github.io/en/web/web-interstitial.en.md

 ## Callback {#callback}
 ---
-Use our Callback Function rationally when there is no proper ad fill to maximum your profit.
+Use our Callback Function rationally when there is no proper ad fill.

 ```html
 <body>